Frequently Asked Questions

 Durham Academy strongly encourages parents to visit our campus, as well as the campus of any school in which you may be interested.
 Visiting is truly the best way to see a school in action and to assess whether or not it seems like a good match for your family.

 In that spirit, DA offers a number of ways that parents and students can see the school.
 Possibly the best way for parents to see the school is by coming to a Tour and Information Session.
 Prospective students interested in grades 5 through 12 are invited to come to a Student Visit Day.
 If you are visiting from out of town, or if none of the Tour and Information Session dates works for you, we are happy to schedule an appointment for another time.
-If you would like to set up a visit to our campus, please contact the Admissions Office at firstname.lastname@example.org or 919-493-5787.
+If you would like to set up a visit to our campus, please contact the Office of Admissions and Enrollment Management at firstname.lastname@example.org or 919-493-5787.

 Each applicant's folder will be reviewed by a committee of teachers and administrators who work with children at the applicant's particular grade level.
 First and foremost, each applicant must show promise of success in our academic program.
 To assess this, we look closely at teacher recommendations, school transcripts and testing results.
 Of these academically qualified applicants, we seek to admit those who represent a diverse array of talents, interests and backgrounds.
 We also give consideration to applicants in the following groups: siblings of present or former Durham Academy students; children of alumni, faculty and staff; and students who will broaden the socioeconomic, racial, cultural or religious diversity of the school.